 Going gray isn't always related to aging.
 If you're not yet 40 and see more than a few gray hairs, chances are it runs in your family.
-Gray usually isn't a sign of poor health, though anemia, thyroid issues, vitamin B-12 deficiency, and vitiligo can cause premature graying.
-You can highlight or color hair to cover the gray, but beware: some people are sensitive to the dye's chemicals.
+Gray usually isn't a sign of poor health, though anemia, thyroid issues, vitamin B12 deficiency, and vitiligo can cause premature graying.
+You can highlight or color hair to cover the gray, but beware: Some people are sensitive to the chemicals in dyes.
 The result could be an itchy, burning scalp.

 Traction Alopecia Damages Follicles

 Pulling hair too tight -- as can happen with ponytails, braids, and cornrows -- can damage hair follicles and cause hair to break or fall out.
 Hair extensions and hairpieces can sometimes cause traction alopecia, too, because their extra weight pulls on existing hair.
 Changing your hairstyle usually lets hair grow back.
 Pulling hair back tightly for a long time, though, can lead to permanent hair loss.